 The Canadian Pacer has incredibly close ties with the Canadian horse today.
 It is a combination of the Canadian horse and the Narragansett Pacer bred to cover ground more quickly.
 They never developed into a common breed but are still around today.

 Canadian Pacers stand roughly 14 to 15 hands high with light, toned bodies.
-Their coats can be black, chestnut, grey, bay, or pinto.
+Their coats can be black, chestnut, bay, or pinto.

 These horses are incredibly energetic, always curiously ready for action.
 They are agreeable for trainers, so you can teach them with ease.
 Many owners would describe these horses as motivated and free-spirited.